datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 Final step: Pushing to GitLab
 """""""""""""""""""""""""""""

-Once you have set up your dataset sibling(s), you can push individual datasets or recursive across a hierarchy with ``datalad push --to gitlab``.
+Once you have set up your dataset sibling(s), you can push individual datasets with ``datalad push --to gitlab`` or push recursively across a hierarchy by adding the ``--recursive`` flag to the push command.

 .. rubric:: Footnotes